Sage/ez-streams/README.md

 reader.pipe(_, writer)
 ```

-For example we can output the odd numbers up to 100 to the console by piping the stream to the console device:
+For example we can output the odd numbers up to 100 to the console by piping the number reader to the console device:

 ``` javascript
 numberReader(100).filter(function(_, n) {